tristanhollman/rr-fancy-time/README.md

 ### Background images

-Background images were either taken from [Unsplash.com](https://unsplash.com/) or generated with A.I.
+Background images were either taken from [Unsplash.com](https://unsplash.com/) and/or generated/edited/upscaled with A.I.
 (StableDiffusion)

 ### Music